cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 <br/>

-The `component.yaml` vendoring manifest can be used to vendor components from remote repositories.
+The `component.yaml` vendoring manifest is used to vendor components from remote repositories.
 A `component.yaml` file placed into a component's directory is used to describe the vendoring config for one component only.

 ## Vendoring using `component.yaml` manifest